 The Effect of Job Demand and Job Control

-When critical events, such as booming economic cycles or depressed working cycles such as the COVID-19 pandemic, lead to increased psychological job demand, employees are under strain.
+When critical events, such as booming economic cycles or depressed working cycles such as the pandemic, lead to increased psychological job demand, employees are under strain.
 Job demand mainly refers to the amount of work to be done, the pace of work, and time pressure.
 When job demand increases, mental alertness and arousal also rise and many experience work‐related strain.
 Psychological job demand is related to the experience of bullying.

 However, when an employee has enough control of their work they are less likely to experience bullying even when job demand is high.
 Job control is having the authority over decisions about your work and the skills to do that work.